2016 AAA 400 Drive for Autism: Television

 Fox Sports covered their sixteenth race at the Dover International Speedway.
 Mike Joy, five-time Dover winner Jeff Gordon and two-time Dover winner Darrell Waltrip had the call in the booth for the race.
 Jamie Little, Vince Welch and Matt Yocum handled the action on pit road for the television side.

 Radio

-MRN had the radio call for the race which was also be simulcasted on Sirius XM NASCAR Radio.
+MRN had the radio call for the race which was also simulcasted on Sirius XM NASCAR Radio.